So what does Linux actually offer me then?

 A great media player, play your DVDs/VCDs/DiVX’s on any computer, even stream them to annother computer connected to a network!
 VLC is one of the most popular media players available today, and it’s also available for Mac OS X and Windows users, too!

 Evolution is a full-featured Groupware client which includes E-Mail, Calendar, Tasks, Address Books and the ability to connect to a Microsoft Exchange mail server.
+Also Mozilla Thunderbird is a very popular email client which was created for use by the Mozilla Foundation.

 …and thousands more titles, have a look at these links for more great examples: